Canada Day

 Get directions

-Histories of Burnaby’s diverse communities are packed into a 10-acre open-air site.
-The free festivities include multicultural family entertainment, displays and demonstrations, children's face-painting and activities and, of course cupcakes!
+Histories of Burnaby’s diverse communities are featured in this 10-acre open-air site museum.
+The free festivities include multicultural family entertainment, displays and demonstrations, children's face-painting, activities and more!

 Exhibits are open with staff to interact and learn from.